-Last week we launched a new blog about our journey to $100K in eBay monthly sales.
+Last week we launched a new how to sell on eBay blog about our journey to $100K in eBay monthly sales.
 Now let’s discuss how you can implement the eBay hacks we’ve learned…

 The vast majority of eBay sellers treat listings as a “one time creation” rather than an on-going optimization and improvement process.

 I’m not saying you should revise all of your listings on a daily basis, but you definitely need to learn and improve over time, there are so many ways in which you can improve your eBay search result positions, and boost your sales (I’ll be talking about these in the upcoming posts).
 Treating your eBay listings as a process will ensure you’re always one step ahead of the competition.
 Sounds like a lot of work?
 Yes, definitely!
 But hey, if you are investing the time into reading this blog, you must be willing to do whatever it takes to get an edge over the competition and succeed on eBay.

 8 eBay Hacks we used to Grow eBay Sales to over $100K

 1. Listen to your customers – and act upon it

 We carefully analyzed each and every eBay message we got from existing and potential customers.
 You might think that this is an obvious eBay hack, but my experience shows that many sellers miss out of this.
 I can’t stress enough the importance of this stream of information – any potential customer who invests the time to write you a message prior to clicking on “Buy it Now” is essentially giving you free advice on how you can improve your eBay listing.